PaaaulZ/SilentClickOnce/README.md

 ## How can I use it?

-Simply download SilentClickOnce.exe, call it from a command line and pipe the output to a file to see what's happening.
+Simply compile this, call it from a command line and pipe the output to a file to see what's happening.
-Ex: **SilentClickOnce.exe \\192.168.1.2\apps\MyApp\MyApp.application > MyApp.log**
+Ex: **SilentClickOnce.exe \\\\192.168.1.2\\apps\\MyApp\\MyApp.application > MyApp.log**

+Unfortunately I can't upload releases and I don't feel good making random people on the internet download an exe from my website hosted on a free web hosting service, sounds sketchy don't you think?

 ## Why is this special?